 The regulations related to recycled water were updated by the DDW and became effective on June 18, 2014.
 For surface spreading, among other things, the new requirements include the need to achieve at least 12-log enteric virus reduction, 10-log Giardia cyst reductions, and 10-log Cryptosporidium oocyst reduction.
 For injection, the new requirements also include RO treatment, advanced oxidation and the 12-10-10 requirements for pathogen control listed above.
-Based on the alternatives developed in this study, it is anticipated that the following permit needs/modifications would be required in order to implement the topranked projects:
+Based on the alternatives developed in this study, it is anticipated that the following permit needs/modifications would be required in order to implement the top-ranked projects:

-- 1. New Title 22 Engineering Report the alternatives include bringing in water that is not sourced from RP-1 or RP-4.
+- New Title 22 Engineering Report the alternatives include bringing in water that is not sourced from RP-1 or RP-4.
 This is not covered by the existing Order and therefore it is likely that DDW will require a new Title 22 Engineering Report to be prepared.
 In addition, the new requirements of the June 2014 regulations would likely also need to be addressed in such a report for the selected project. - 2.
 Groundwater modeling depending on the availability of existing model outputs, additional groundwater modeling may be needed to confirm the groundwater retention time, for both Title 22 disinfected tertiary treated effluent (Alternative 1) and AWT treated effluent (Alternatives 2, 3, 4, 5, and 6).
 In addition, for those alternatives that incorporate groundwater injection, additional modeling is likely to be required to determine the minimum retention time to the closest drinking water well, and specifically if ASR wells are to be used as both recharge and recovery wells, it is anticipated that the 2-month minimum retention, to meet the stipulated minimum response time, would need to be demonstrated.
 To our knowledge, DDW has not yet permitted an ASR-type well for groundwater injection so it is not clear how DDW would respond to such a request.
-However, if the minimum 2-month detention time can be demonstrated, presumably through modeling and tracer studies, and the water quality meets all the required criteria, it seems reasonable that permitting an ASR well to retain its injection/extraction function should be possible. - Monitoring wells it is possible that additional monitoring wells would need to be constructed and used to confirm the findings of the groundwater modeling work by conducting tracer studies. - 4.
-Impact of NRW Water Sources the existing Order recognizes the NRW line as a disposal point for industrial wastewater and brines.
-Using this water as a source for preparing groundwater recharge water is likely to require discussion and approval by DDW, and inclusion in the Engineering Report. - 5.
-Monitoring Program it is possible that DDW may require the current monitoring program that is in place for the recharge basins to be updated or modified to suit the selected project requirements.
+However, if the minimum 2-month detention time can be demonstrated, presumably through modeling and tracer studies, and the water quality meets all the required criteria, it seems reasonable that permitting an ASR well to retain its injection/extraction function could be possible.